tommyku/blog3/content/blog/one-project-one-domain-apache2-virtual-host-on-ubuntu-14-04.md

 kind: article
 created_at: '2015-01-20 00:00:00 +0800'
 slug: one-project-one-domain-apache2-virtual-host-on-ubuntu-14-04
+abstract: 'Using name-based virtual hosts of Apache2 to map one domain to one project instead of navigating to project folder from htdocs as root'
 ---

 Sometimes I just want one domain + one server for each project in my local environment.